Gorilla Trekking in Africa

 Rwanda and Uganda are the best destinations to see the Gorillas specifically Mountain Gorillas, Rwanda is considered to be the luxury Gorilla safari destination due to good roads, high Gorilla permit fees ($1500) and short distance from Kigali International airport to Volcanoes National park.

-Uganda is known to be all inclusive Gorilla safari destination, safe and cost effective due to the hospitable people, stable state politically, fair permit fees ($700 from July 2020 form current price of $600), and other Uganda famous national parks like Murchison falls National park, Kibale National park also known as a primate capital forest,Queen Elizabeth National park and the source of the Nile River Uganda also has more than have number of mountain Gorillas living the whole world
+Uganda is known to be all inclusive Gorilla safari in africa, safe and cost effective due to the hospitable people, stable state politically, fair permit fees ($700 from July 2020 form current price of $600), and other Uganda famous national parks like Murchison falls National park, Kibale National park also known as a primate capital forest,Queen Elizabeth National park and the source of the Nile River Uganda also has more than have number of mountain Gorillas living the whole world

 Democratic republic of Congo is good destination because it has two Gorilla types Mountain Gorilla and eastern lowland Gorilla however due to civil unrest and Ebola outbreak in recent years a few people have visited Congo but currently it is safe to see Gorillas in Congo.

-How much does a gorilla trekking permit cost.
+How much does a gorilla trekking permit cost?

 A Gorilla trekking permit in Uganda for both parks of Bwindi Impenetrable forest and Mgahinga National park in the great Virunga Volcanoes is $600 however the price has been increased to $700 staring 1st July 2020 this price is for foreign Nonresidents.